3D Hand Pose Estimation in Everyday Egocentric Images: Experiments

 \boldparagraph{Baselines} (1) ArcticNet-SF~\cite{Fan2023CVPR} is the single-image model released with the \arctic benchmark.
 It consists of a convolutional backbone (ResNet50~\cite{He2016CVPR}) to process the input image, followed by a HMR~\cite{kanazawa2018learning}-style decoder to predict the hand and object poses.
-We focus on the hands, which are represented using MANO~\cite{romero2017embodied} parameterization.
-(2) FrankMocap~\cite{rong2020frankmocap} is trained on multiple datasets collected in controlled settings, which makes it the most robust to apply in in-the-wild setting~\cite{ye2022ihoi,Hasson2020LeveragingPC,cao2021reconstructing}.
+The predicted hand is represented using MANO~\cite{romero2017embodied} parameterization.
+(2) FrankMocap~\cite{rong2020frankmocap} is trained on multiple datasets collected in controlled settings and is a popular choice to apply in in-the-wild setting~\cite{ye2022ihoi,Hasson2020LeveragingPC,cao2021reconstructing}.
 It uses hand crops as input instead of the entire image, which is then processed by a convolutional backbone.
 The decoder is similar to HMR~\cite{kanazawa2018learning} which outputs MANO parameters for hand and training is done using 3D pose \& 2D keypoints supervision.
 (3) HandNet: Since the training code is not available for FrankMocap, we are unable to train it in our setting.
-So, we implement a version of ArcticNet-SF which uses crops as input along with HMR-style decoder and train it in our setting using 3D \& 2D hand ground truth available on \arctic \& AssemblyHands.
-(4) \arctic has a public leaderboard consisting of several models with convolutional (\eg ArcticNet-SF, DIGIT-HRNet, HMR-ResNet50) and transformer architectures (\eg RWTH-CVG).
-Most of these models are not publicly available, so it is not possible to do a detailed comparison.
+So, we implement a version of ArcticNet-SF which uses crops as input along with HMR-style decoder and train it in our setting using 3D \& 2D supervision.
+This baseline is equivalent to \name without \camenc and ArcticNet-SF with crops.
+(4) HandOccNet~\cite{Park2022CVPR}: It takes crops as input and encodes them using a FPN~\cite{Lin2017CVPR} backbone.
+These are passed to transformer~\cite{Vaswani2017AttentionIA} modules to get a heatmap-based intermediate representation which is then decoded to MANO parameters.
+(5) HaMeR~\cite{pavlakos2023reconstructing}: It also takes crops as input and processes them using a ViT~\cite{dosovitskiy2020image} backbone.
+The features are then passed to a transformer decoder to predict the MANO parameters.
+Note that adversarial loss is not used for training any model in our setting.